Nuclear Substances and Radiation Devices

 Read about the CNSC’s role regarding patient safety.

 Nuclear substances and radiation devices are also widely used in research, teaching, and in industrial and commercial applications.
-As of March 2007, CNSC has granted over 2,100 licences in this category.

 Some examples of these uses are: